 The result was a painful improvement cycle.
 A single iteration—from identifying an issue to testing a fix—took roughly ten days as tasks passed between product, engineering, and QA.
 Meanwhile, Finom was preparing to launch agents that could read and write real financial data on behalf of customers.
 The pace of testing couldn't match the ambition of the product.

-"Without a platform and system around it, each AI product would need a dedicated engineer just to support the improvement cycle.
-With five to ten AI products inside Finom, that's roughly €500K in engineering cost."
+"Without Confident AI, each active AI product needs dedicated engineering hours every week just for the prompt improvement cycle.
+With five to ten AI products inside Finom, that's over €250K in projected engineering costs."

 THE SOLUTION